 Community-Owned Internet Networks

-My postdoctoral research project looks at the role of ‘community networks’ — internet networks owned and operated by ordinary people in local communities — in closing the digital divide.
-These alternatives to big telecom companies are challenging corporate ownerships model for internet provision, connecting human beings over technologies.
+My postdoctoral research project looks at how ‘community networks’ — internet networks owned and operated by ordinary people in local communities — are helping close the digital divide.
+These alternatives to big telecom companies are challenging corporate ownership models for internet provision, with a focus on human beings over technology.
 As an anthropologist, I use ethnographic methods (interviewing and observation) to understand how and why communities choose to take matters into their own hands and build the internet from scratch — and what their experiences can teach all of us about where our internet comes from and what it means to us.

 The Oxfordshire Digital Inclusion Project